Iris: Designing Real Time Gaze Visualizations

 Perceptually Aware Visualizations of Non-Visual Artifacts

-Researchers: Noah Liebman, Brian Pardo
+Researchers: Noah Liebman, Bryan Pardo

 Computer-based user interfaces are predominantly visual, so most computer-based work requires visual representations of whatever is being acted on.
 But people also use computers to interact with data representing non-visual phenomena like sound.
 To be useful, visual representations of non-visual artifacts should correspond to how people perceive the original artifacts.
 We are developing visualizations of multitrack audio based on computational models of human auditory perception.
 Using these models, we believe our visualizations will present audio in a more useful way to audio engineers.